-After breakfast you’ll drive to Jaipur.
-(5 hour drive.)
-En route enjoy a visit to Fatehpur Sikri.
+After breakfast at your hotel this morning, you will drive to Jaipur.
+This journey will be approximately 5 to 6 hours.
+En route, enjoy a visit to Fatehpur Sikri.
 This is an hour’s drive outside Agra.

-Later continue your drive to Jaipur.
-Upon arrival you’ll check in at your hotel.
+After plenty of time to explore and admire, you will continue your drive to Jaipur.
+Upon arrival, check into your hotel and get settled.
 The afternoon is at leisure to enjoy the facilities at hotel.
 (This service is on a private basis.)

 Known as the “Pink City," Jaipur is the capital of the colorful state of Rajasthan.
 It has the distinction of being a well planned and laid out city.
 As you drive through the old part of town, you will witness a life most unlike others.
 Witness how the city blooms during the day in a kaleidoscope of color and sound.

-After breakfast proceed for an excursion to inspiring Amber Fort.
+After breakfast this morning, proceed for an excursion to the inspiring inspiring Amber Fort.
 Amber Fort is a marvelous example of Rajput architecture with its terraces and ramparts reflected in the Maota Lake below.
 The interior of the fort has various royal halls decorated with intricate ivory, mirror and glass.